-Knowing which marketing channels, content, and campaigns are generating leads is essential for any business to grow.
+Knowing which marketing channels and campaigns are generating leads is essential for any business to grow.

-Knowing where leads are coming from can help you focus your time and resources on the channels, content, and campaigns that are working and drop those that aren't.
+It can help focus your time and resources on the channels and campaigns that are working and drop those that aren't.

-But having Google Analytics installed on your website will only tell you what channels are driving visitors to your website.
+But having tools like Google Analytics installed on your website will only tell you what channels are driving visitors to your website.
 It won't tell you what's generating your leads, customers & revenue.

 To do that, you need to integrate Google Analytics data (like what channel the person arrived at your site from) with Contact Form 7 so you can track the source of your leads all the way through to becoming a customer and paying you money.

-In this post, we'll show you how to do this:
+In this post, we'll show you how to use Attributer to do exactly this.

-4 steps for capturing Google Analytics data in Formidable Forms
+4 steps for capturing Google Analytics data in Contact Form 7

-Using Attributer to capture Google Analytics data in Formidable Forms is easy.
+Using Attributer to capture Google Analytics data in Contact Form 7 is easy.
 Here's how to do it in 4 easy steps:

 1. Add hidden fields to your forms